01°17′N 103°50′E · Singapore

 How do I officially register?

 Use the 'Register Your Spot' button to complete the Google Form.
 For questions before committing, reach out via Telegram first.
-A deposit is required to confirm your place.
+No deposit is required until 3 months before departure.

 On the Road